-A widely recognized expert on race relations, immigration, black leadership and evangelical politics, Carol Swain has served on the Tennessee Advisory Committee to the U.S. Civil Rights Commission and is currently a member of the National Endowment for the Humanities.
+Dr. Swain has served on the Tennessee Advisory Committee to the U.S. Civil Rights Commission and the National Endowment for the Humanities.
 She is a foundation member of the Virginia Chapter of Phi Beta Kappa.